-In the beginning, ballads were a major part of the oral tradition.
+In the beginning, ballads were a significant part of the oral tradition.
 Therefore, they were not frequently written down.
-It was not until around the 13th century in Italy and Spain that ballads became an important form of the written literary tradition.
+It was not until around the 13th century in Italy and Spain that ballads became an essential form of the written literary tradition.
 These ballads were expressions of romantic love, often telling the story of the poet meeting and falling in love with his beloved.
-This is why modern love songs are often referred to as “ballads”.
+This is why modern love songs are often called “ballads”.

-Ballads are perhaps the most ancient of all literary forms – the earliest works of literature that we know of are all mythological epic poems that tell the stories of the culture that produced them.
+Ballads are perhaps the most ancient of all literary forms – the earliest works of literature we know of are mythological epic poems that tell the stories of the culture that produced them.
 Throughout the 15th century, ballads began to take the form of advice pieces.
-Their purpose was often to impart wisdom upon the reader.
-Their influence also spread, and soon writers in England, Spain, France, Italy, and Germany were composing them.
+Their purpose was often to impart wisdom to the reader.
+Their influence also spread, and writers in England, Spain, France, Italy, and Germany were soon composing them.

 The word ballad is of French provenance.
-It is a type of poetry or verse which was used in dance songs in ancient France.
-Later on, during the late 16th and 17th centuries, it spread over the majority of European nations.
-Owing to its popularity and emotional appeal, it remained a powerful tool for poets and lyricists to prepare music in the form of lyrical ballads, and earn a handsome income from it.
+It is a type of poetry or verse used in dance songs in ancient France.
+Later, during the late 16th and 17th centuries, it spread over most European nations.
+Owing to its popularity and emotional appeal, it remained a powerful tool for poets and lyricists to prepare music in lyrical ballads and earn a handsome income.

-The art of lyrical ballad, as well as ballad poetry, lost popularity during the latter half of the 19th century.
+The art of lyrical ballads and ballad poetry lost popularity during the latter half of the 19th century.
 However, it is still read and listened to with interest in most European countries, including the British Isles.

 Evolution of Ballads

-Two schools of thought, namely the communal school of thought, and the individualist school of thought, have dominated the world of ballad throughout its development.
-Communalists believe that the evolution of the ballad was a result of the joined and shared literary endeavours of many people.
-Individualists negate this approach to the extent that they consider the later development as a modification of the archetype.
+Two schools of thought, namely the communal school of thought and the individualist school of thought, have dominated the world of ballads throughout its development.
+Communalists believe that the evolution of the ballad resulted from the joined and shared literary endeavours of many people.
+Individualists negate this approach to the extent that they consider the later development a modification of the archetype.
 Most of the ballad examples in ancient times used to be passed from generation to generation through oral traditions.
 This is because there was no language in which to write them down.

-However, in the modern world, the preservation and transmission of such literary treasures have become easier.
-The availability of advanced technology and common languages has improved not only the documentation but the accessibility of these resources for people in every part of the world.
+However, in the modern world, preserving and transmitting such literary treasures have become more accessible.
+The availability of advanced technology and common languages has improved the documentation and accessibility of these resources for people in every part of the world.

 Distinguishing Features of Ballads

-A typical ballad consists of stanzas that contain a quatrain, or four poetic lines.
+A typical ballad consists of stanzas that contain a quatrain or four poetic lines.
 In the English tradition, it usually follows a form of rhymed (abcb) quatrains alternating four-stress and three-stress lines.
-The meter or rhythm of each line is usually iambic, which means it has one unstressed syllable followed by a stressed syllable.
+The meter or rhythm of each line is generally iambic, which means it has one unstressed syllable followed by a stressed syllable.
 In ballads, there are usually eight or six syllables in a line.
-Like any poem, some ballads follow this form and some don’t, but almost all ballads are narrative, which means they tell a story.
+Like any poem, some ballads follow this form, and some don’t, but almost all ballads are narrative, which means they tell a story.

 The ballad form is enormously diverse, and poems in this form may have any one of hundreds of different rhyme schemes and meters.
-Nearly every culture on earth produces ballads, often in the form of epic poems relating to the culture’s mythology.
+Nearly every culture on earth produces ballads, often in epic poems relating to the culture’s mythology.
 Ballads have a long history and are found in many cultures.
-However, the word “ballad” typically refers to the relatively short lyrical poems produced by European poets starting around the 13th century.
+However, “ballad” typically refers to the relatively short lyrical poems produced by European poets around the 13th century.

 A ballad is a type of poem that is sometimes set to music.
-Because the ballad was originally set to music, some ballads have a refrain, or a repeated chorus, just like a song does.
+Because the ballad was initially set to music, some ballads have a refrain or a repeated chorus, just like a song does.
 Similarly, the rhyme scheme is often ABAB because of the musical quality of this rhyme pattern.
-While ballads have always been popular, it was during the Romantic movement of poetry in the late 18th century that the ballad had a resurgence and became a popular form.
+While ballads have always been widespread, it was during the Romantic movement of poetry in the late 18th century that the ballad had a resurgence and became a popular form.
 Many famous romantic poets, like William Wordsworth, wrote in the ballad form.

 Many love songs today can be considered ballads.
-In popular music, the word ballad can also refer to a slow, romantic, or sentimental song.
+The word ballad can also refer to a slow, romantic, or sentimental song in popular music.
 However, this has no significant relationship to the literary definition.
-The ballad, which began as a folk song, continues today in popular music.
+The ballad began as a folk song and continues today in popular music.

 Another conspicuous element of any ballad is the recurrence of certain lines at regular intervals.
 Ballads can also be in the interrogative form, with appropriate answers to every question asked.
-Ballads seldom offer a direct message about a certain event, character, or situation.
-It is left to the audience to deduce the moral of the story from the whole narration.
+Ballads seldom directly communicate about a particular event, character, or situation.
+It is left to the audience to deduce the story’s moral from the narration.

 Ballads in Literature

-Literary ballads are often written in the form of poetry, with some consisting of quatrains and others consisting of couplets.
+Literary ballads are often written in poetry, with some consisting of quatrains and others comprised of couplets.

-- Tell a Story – They generally tell a story in a very direct manner, and they do not have to be about love at all.
+- Tell a Story – They generally tell a story very directly, and they do not have to be about love at all.

 - Use Imagery – Ballads often use vivid and expressive imagery in a detached manner to relay the tale.